-Within two weeks of learning of your deployment, you'll need to send a written notice to your former partner explaining how your service will affect your parenting time.
-If you've received notice in less than two weeks before deployment, you must send that written notice immediately.
+Within 2 weeks of learning of your deployment, you'll need to send a written notice to your former partner explaining how your service will affect your parenting time.
+If you've received notice in less than 2 weeks before deployment, you must send that written notice immediately.
 Because state law permits temporary changes to parenting plans for military children, you should consult a lawyer to understand how you may modify your plan and who you can designate to care for your child.

 Source: Official Code of Georgia.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.